(Financial Year End 31/12/2019)

 Per the (UK) Modern Slavery Act 2015 all bodies corporate and partnerships who (irrespective of where they are incorporated) (1) carry on a business, or part of a business, in the UK supplying goods or services, and (2) have a consolidated global turnover of above £36 million (or Euro equivalent) per annum, are required to prepare and publish an annual “Slavery and Human Trafficking Statement”.1

-The Republic of Ireland has similar legislation, primarily the Criminal Law (Human Trafficking) Act 2008, as amended by the Criminal Law (Human Trafficking) (Amendment) Act 2013.
+The Republic of Ireland has similar legislation, primarily the Criminal Law (Human Trafficking) Act 2008, as amended by the Criminal Law (Human Trafficking) (Amendment) Act 2013.2

-In this context, this statement is to be read as applying to the Grant Thornton Ireland (Republic of Ireland and Northern Ireland) entities.
+In this context, this statement is to be read as applying to Grant Thornton Ireland (Republic of Ireland and Northern Ireland) entities.

 Grant Thornton is Ireland’s fastest growing professional services firm.
-Grant Thornton Ireland is an unincorporated partnership under the Partnership Act, 1890 and comprises 49 partners (as of 1/10/2017).
+Grant Thornton Ireland is an unincorporated partnership under the Partnership Act, 1890 and comprises 53 partners (as of 8/06/2020).
 It is regulated by IAASA and PSCAI.
 The firm also conducts certain types of business through a number of incorporated entities based in the Republic Of Ireland and in Northern Ireland.

-The firm employs over 1,000 people operating from offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick and Longford.
+The firm employs over 1,350 people operating from offices in Dublin, Belfast, Cork, Galway, Kildare, Limerick and Longford.